PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Meterpreter     : x64/windows
 ```

-With all this information, I tried to grab a hashdump to pivot from this shell to a longer-lived user.
+With all this information, I attempted to grab a hashdump to pivot from this shell to a longer-lived user.

 ```
 meterpreter > hashdump